Zipheir/Zipheir.github.io/games/fall-of-plaguestone.md

   You also gain weakness 5 to acid, cold, and electricity for 10 minutes.)
 * 53 gp, 383 sp, 668 cp in sacks

+## Session 15 (2020-08-26) <a name="session15"></a>

+The party returned to Vilree's chambers and investigated the kitchen.
+Here they found a small flying homunculus which seemed to be trying to cook.
+It threw a pot of soup at Asa and tried to flee.
+The party destroyed it, but Ezren remembered that homonculi frequently have telepathic links to their creators.

+Moving back through the study and shrine room, they entered a long laboratory room with several tables, a forge, and another statue of an elven woman.
+Here they encountered four large homonculus-like creatures with elemental attacks.
+They defeated them and explored the laboratory.

+XP: 135 per character

+Items: 6 lesser alchemist's fires, 4 lesser acid flasks, vial of lesser stone body mutagen (drink to gain resistance 5 to physical damage (except bludgeoning) for 1 hour.
+Your speed is reduced by 10 feet and you take a -2 penalty to Ref saves during this time.).